alicepergatta/KisosvetV2/README.md

 **Q**: Can i build own Kisosvet but with different LED's and PM's?

 **A**: Yes!
-You just need to add variables for new LED's\PM's, and if your LED's are less or more powerful - you need to change PM's circuitry(replace DC-DC converter for diffrent type or power)
+You just need to reconfigure hardware initialization(manually or in STM32CubeMX) add variables for new LED's\PM's, and if your LED's are less or more powerful - you need to change PM's circuitry(replace DC-DC converter for different type, or maximum power)
+If you want much bigger LED quantity - you need more powerful microcontrollers, with more timers and more pins.

 **Q**: Which DC-DC type converters can be used for PM's?